scholarslab/scholarslab.github.io/pages/about.md

 ## What opportunities are available for students?
 We work with a number of students each year in a variety of ways!

 If you're interested in what we do, please get in contact with us–in addition to our formal student opportunities, we try to match known students with informal opportunities as they arise, and can help with a variety of needs including mock job interviews, career networking, and [more](/professional-development/).
 You can set up a friendly consultation by emailing ScholarsLab@Virginia.edu, talk to our Head of Student Programs [Brandon Walsh](/people/brandon-walsh/), speak with us before or after any of our [events](/events), or drop by our [Makerspace](/makerspace) when it's open.
-We also share opportunities via our [@ScholarsLab Twitter account](https://twitter.com/scholarslab) and on our [blog](/blog).
+We also share opportunities via our [@ScholarsLab Bluesky account](https://bsky.app/profile/scholarslab.bsky.social) and on our [blog](/blog).

 Training the next generation of DH, GIS, and CHI scholars is an area where we are uniquely prominent in the DH community.
 You can read about some of our more developed collaborations with students in our [archive of past student projects](/work#student-projects-archive).

 Each year we make a structured, formal investment in the mentorship, training, and research support of around 60 student roles, including GIS Interns, Cultural Heritage Informatics Interns, Praxis Fellows, DH Fellows, LAMI Fellows, VR/CHI Documentation Interns, and Makerspace Technicians.
 We support further students via consultation, collaboration, events, and teaching.
 Please visit our [For Students](/for-students/) page to learn more about these formal opportunities.

 ## How does the Lab fit into the UVA Library?
 The Scholars' Lab was founded in 2006.
 We’re part of <a href="http://library.virginia.edu">the UVA Library</a> and its mission to provide equitable access to knowledge and learning to everyone.
 Organizationally, we sit in the Library's Research & Learning Services unit led by Mira Waller.
 We frequently collaborate with our Library colleagues, including Preservation, Special Collections, Teaching & Learning, and subject liaison librarians.
-Although we're not just a DH center, we're also part of the [DH@UVA](https://dh.virginia.edu) ecosystem of teams and people doing digital humanities and cultural heritage work on Grounds.

 ## Who are the scholars in "Scholars' Lab"?
 Everyone!
 We define scholarship as one part critical thinking plus one part communicating the results of that thinking.
 Critical thinking can be accomplished through many methods, including research, writing, coding, building, designing, experimenting, and play.
 Communicating critical thinking can take the form of traditional publishing or other forms of “making public” such as tweeting and blogging, teaching, sharing open source code, or any other way for your intellectual community to learn from, critique, evaluate, and/or build on your work.
 When we refer to scholars, that includes anyone critically engaging with a concept: students, staff, faculty, and community members.
 On our website, the page that often gets titled "Projects" or "Research" or "Scholarship" on similar websites is titled "Our Work", to better reflect that our scholarship covers a broad variety of work.